tomdhyang-byte/youtube-rss-generator/ARCHITECTURE.md

 # Personal YouTube RSS Generator - Architecture Overview

 ## 🎯 Project Purpose
-A self-hosted web application that generates AI-summarized RSS feeds from YouTube channels.
-Users subscribe to channels via a web interface, a background worker fetches video transcripts, generates AI summaries, and serves them as RSS feeds.
+A self-hosted web application that generates AI-summarized RSS feeds from YouTube channels and Podcasts.
+Users subscribe to channels/podcasts via a web interface, a background worker fetches content (video transcripts or audio transcripts), generates AI summaries, and serves them as RSS feeds.

 ---